Comment on 'Lie symmetry analysis of the Lundgren-Monin-Novikov equations for multi-point probability density functions of turbulent flow': Violation of causality principle

 The analytic proof that \eqref{170830:1150} and \eqref{170901:1745} or any of its variants violate the classical principle of causality has already been given both for the system of PDFs as well as for its induced system of (multi-point) velocity moments \citep{Frewer15, Frewer14.1,Frewer14.2} --- for a general discussion on the physical aspect of statistical symmetries emerging from a dynamical system, please also see \cite{Frewer16.2}.
 Here we repeat again the analytic proof for the velocity moments, however, now in a more general setting by allowing the fluctuating velocities not only to scale deterministically but also randomly.

 Let us first focus on the combined scaling and translation symmetry $\text{T}_{X_*}$~\eqref{170830:1150}, which is admitted as symmetry for all $n\geq 1$ by the infinite hierarchy of LMN equations (when {\it excluding} the separation constraints).
-In order to grasp the essence of the full proof, let us in a first step first consider the specific case where the translation functions $b_{(n)}^0$ are the following simple distributional LMN solutions \citep{Oberlack14,Frewer15}
+In order to grasp the essence of the full proof, let us in a first step first consider the specific case where the translation functions $b_{(n)}^0$ are the following simple distributional LMN solutions \citep{Oberlack14,Frewer15} in order to specify the general symmetry $\text{T}_{X_*}$~\eqref{170830:1150} first as to then, in a second step, lift it back to the general case $\text{T}_{X_*}$~\eqref{170830:1150}.\footnote[3]{To note is that the specification \eqref{170901:2143} satisfies all conditions associated to the corresponding infinitesimal $X_*$~(Eq.~[47]) resulting from the LMN normalization constraint for \eqref{170901:2134}: $\int d\vv_{(1)} b_{(1)}^0=1$, $\int d\vv_{(2)} b_{(2)}^0=b_{(1)}^0$, etc.} Obviously, $\text{T}^\delta_{X_{*}}$~\eqref{170901:2134} induces [4]